 A healthy concern over the threat of identity theft is a perfectly rational attitude in today’s information-driven, Internet-based world.
-All types of information, including your personal information, is online, and much of it is being accessed on a regular basis.
+All types of information, including your personal information, is online, and much of it is accessed on a regular basis.

 In most cases, it’s you or the financial institutions you’re dealing with who are tapping that information.
-But every now and again an unauthorized third-party enters the picture.
+But every now and again an unauthorized third party enters the picture.
 That’s when one or more of your financial accounts can be compromised.
-And under extreme circumstances, another party may assume your identity and use it to apply for new credit in your name, or even to empty your financial accounts.
+And under extreme circumstances, another party may assume your identity and use it to apply for new credit in your name, or even empty your financial accounts.

 The only real protection from that kind of outcome is to be aware of it as soon as possible.
 That’s where credit monitoring comes in, and why you may want to consider taking advantage of it.